bang-olufsen/github-cppcheck/README.md

 [![License](https://img.shields.io/badge/license-MIT_License-blue.svg?style=flat)](LICENSE)

 Shell script for running the [Cppcheck](http://cppcheck.sourceforge.net) static code analysis tool for C/C++ source files.
-The script can either be executed from your build script or as part of GitHub pull requests.
-Currently only [Shippable](http://www.shippable.com) CI is supported.
+The script can either be executed from your build script or as part of GitHub pull requests with status updates.
+This makes it possible to add cppcheck as a required CI step.
+Currently only [Shippable](http://www.shippable.com) CI is supported for e.g. linking to build logs.

 Input can either be a directory (e.g. ".") or specific files.
 For pull requests the special "diff" command can be parsed as argument to check only the changed files.